 Garri when mixed with hot water, becomes ‘Eba’, and can be served with almost all kinds of stews and soups.
 It can also be eaten with beans or as a snack.

 3. Egusi Soup

 This soup is widely consumed in Nigeria.
-Ingredients used in preparing the soup include melon seeds, red or any desired meat, sea food, fermented beans, a variety of vegetables and onions.
+Ingredients used in preparing the soup include melon seeds, red or any desired meat, seafood, fermented beans, a variety of green vegetables and onions.
 Egusi soup can be served alongside Garri, Pounded yam and fufu.

 4. Jollof Rice